Owen Burns (developer): Career

-The Owen Burns building at Herald Square has been restored recently, a second renovation by its owner of more than twenty years, Denise Kowal.
+The Owen Burns building at Herald Square, the Pineapple Apartments, has been restored recently, a second renovation by its owner of more than thirty years, Denise Kowal.
 In the first renovation she added new features to the exterior, such as balconies of wrought iron and stylish colors, replacing the wooden originals made with pecky cypress timbers.
 The second renovation was a restoration, going back to the historic character of the building.
 Added features were removed and the original finish of the building restored, including its color.
 The building contains shops, a restaurant, offices, and apartments.
+In 2025, Kowal was recognized for her restoration with an award by the county that was presented by the Sarasota Alliance for Historic Preservation.

 On what currently is First Street, near the hotel he named after his wife and his real estate office, Burns built the second Times Building (another newspaper).
 Nearby stands the Belle Haven, originally named El Vernona Apartments, which was built as an apartment building and was renovated to contain office spaces before being emptied to make way for a development now gone bad.
-After all around it has been demolished, a glimmer of hope remains that the charming historic building will be maintained.
-In 1911 Burns also built the first Saint Martha's Church, which was named for the patron saint of his mother, Martha A. Burns, on a lot she donated.
+After all around it has been demolished, a glimmer of hope remained that the charming historic building would be maintained and as of 2023, that has been fulfilled.
+In 1911, Burns also built the first Saint Martha's Church, which was named for the patron saint of his mother, Martha A. Burns, on a lot she donated.
 Hugh Browning served as the contractor.
 It stood at the intersection of Adelia Street and Fruitville Road.
-In 1941 the current building directly to the west at the intersection with Orange Avenue, was completed for its first mass on Easter in 1941.
+In 1941, the current church building, directly to the west of the original church and at the intersection of Fruitville with Orange Avenue, was completed for its first mass on Easter in 1941.
 Burns assisted in the founding of the Sarasota Woman's Club, which now houses the Florida Studio Theatre, and, along with other community leaders such as Charles Ringling, encouraged the 1921 creation of Sarasota County by separation from Manatee County.

-In 1925 he built the El Vernona Hotel, naming it after his wife.
+In 1925, Burns built the El Vernona Hotel, naming it after his wife.
 He also was the builder of Cà d'Zan, the residence of Mable and John Ringling.
-He had entered into a business partnership with John Ringling to develop offshore lands that Burns owned, a fateful decision that bankrupted him when his partner failed to live up to commitments on development agreements for the barrier islands (keys).
+He had entered into a business partnership with John Ringling to develop offshore lands that Burns owned, a fateful decision that bankrupted him when that partner failed to live up to commitments on development agreements for the barrier islands (keys).
 Shortly after the opening of the hotel, a land boom crash in Florida struck a fatal blow to his finances because of the unfulfilled partnership agreement.
 Ironically, it was the same former partner, John Ringling, who took advantage of the situation and purchased the hotel for a small portion of its value, although several years later, he also would follow Burns into financial ruin.
 All of the real estate sales for development of Lido Key were transacted through the Burns real estate office that was adjacent to the hotel.